Anth0nyB311/familytree/README.md

 ### [You can find the reporting file here](https://github.com/Anth0nyB311/familytree/blob/main/docs/COMP1811_PythonProject_ReportTemplate.docx)

 ## How to run this project?
-Please make sure you run this project **from main.py ONLY!** If you attempt to run from another file, you will break the autosave feature!
+Please make sure you run this project **from main.py ONLY!**

-### Autosave?
+# Ive removed autosave as it will take too much time for no reason...

-Yes, this program has a autosave feature by saving your heritages to a XMl file.
-This means that you will never loose your progress!
+## If you run Windows, please make sure you do pip-install curses